 It is important to bring this past into the present, where we are still grappling with the racism that led to Till’s murder and the murder through lynching of at least 4,000 African Americans from 1877 – 1950.
 In that restored courthouse, we read aloud an apology from citizens of Tallahatchie County to the family of Emmett Till.
 One of our National Trust Council members spontaneously used that venue to speak from the heart about his mother’s recollections as a young African American woman in the Delta who was only five years older than Till.
 This is a historic site that exists to tell the story of Emmett Till in order to move people forward.

 You don’t have to be a historian to play a role in the telling of the full American story.
-I happened to be with attorney Bryan Stevenson — the dynamic founder and head of the Equal Justice Institute — last week, and was reminded of the work we all have to do when he said “injustice prevails where hopelessness persists.”
+I happened to be with attorney Bryan Stevenson — the dynamic founder and head of the Equal Justice Initiative — last week, and was reminded of the work we all have to do when he said “injustice prevails where hopelessness persists.”

 If we want to build communities and a nation full of hope, it is important that we set forth a new narrative about the injustices in our lives, past and present.
 Historic sites, monuments, and recollections are good places to begin.

 Have a good week.